jzhang512/Containerized_SHiELD_Workflow/README.md

 We render the workflow of using Geophysical Fluid Dynamics Laboratory (GFDL)'s System for High-resolution modeling for Earth-to-Local Domains (SHiELD) into three stages: pre-processing, model execution, post-processing.
 Although we primarily use Docker, the images are also compatible with Apptainer (formerly Singularity).

 ## Usage
 Each stage has its own image, which can be pulled directly from DockerHub (see below).
-If you would like to make further your own modifications, we also provide the Dockerfiles and the corresponding scripts used in the image build process.
+If you would like to make your own modifications, we also provide the Dockerfiles and the corresponding scripts used in the image build process.

 Starting from scratch, setting up and running a single stage consists of three simple steps: